top of page

 • Moon circles

-• Having shared experiences like meals or trips
+• Having shared experiences through travel, meals or work (also called "body doubling")

 • Charitable giving or acts of kindness